Computer Science/ Information Technology (CSIT)

 CSIT 173 Game Programming With Open GL 3 cr.

 This course will build on the topics learned in a prior object-oriented programming language course to provide both theory and practice in game programming as supported by the graphical structures in the Open Graphic Library (GL).
 This course will provide students with a comprehensive introductory background in interactive game programming.
 It will explore programming options not offered in traditional programming courses, thus widening the scope of their knowledge, adding to their diversity in the programming sector and enhancing their opportunities within the field of programming.
 Open lab time required.
-Code 3 course fee.
+(Spring Only) Code 3 course fee.

 CSIT 176 Computer Organization & Architecture 3 cr.